csu-hmc/AHA-data-processing/README.md

 2. Opensim.
 This is only needed for converting the C3D files to TXT files.
 Tests were done with Opensim 4.0, but later versions will probably work also.
 3. Opensim-Matlab interface.
 To set this up, follow the instructions on https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab.
 4. Not strictly needed, but we recommend installing Notepad++ to read and edit text files, such as Mocap files and Log files.
+5. Software to manage the repository on your computer.
+For Windows, we recommend Github Desktop

+If you have not done so yet, clone this Github repository.
+On Windows, the repository will usually show up in your Documents/Github folder.
+Use the main repository folder, named AHA-data-processing, as the working directory in Matlab when running the code.

 ## C3D to TXT file conversion
 This is needed when marker data has been edited offline using Cortex.
 Cortex will save the data as a C3D file.
 Marker data from the C3D file must be converted into the Mocap TXT file format.